 There are a few answers to this question, and depending on your angle or how you feel, you can choose the one you like most.

-a) There are 62,217 shares in issue, so multiplying the last price a share was traded at by this number gives the total value.
+a) There are 62,219 shares in issue (of which 62,217 can be traded because the other two are held by the club), so multiplying the last price a share was traded at by this number gives the total value.

 b) It’s worth whatever someone will pay for it.